pingcap/docs/tidb-cloud/terraform-use-cluster-resource.md

       - To use the projects data source, set the data source type as `tidbcloud_projects`.
       - For the data source name, you can define it according to your need.
 For example, "example_project".
-      - For the projects data source, you can use the `page` and `page_size` attributes to limit the maximum number of projects you want to check.
+      - For the `tidbcloud_projects` data source, you can use the `page` and `page_size` attributes to limit the maximum number of projects you want to check.

    - Use the `output` block to define the data source information to be displayed in the output, and expose the information for other Terraform configurations to use.